 Once you notice symbols around you, they appear everywhere.
 The same ones will keep re-appearing constantly.
-This is what happened to me with the peacock.
+This is certainly what happened to me when I was researching the symbolic meaning of the peacock.

 I first realised the peacock was an important esoteric symbol on a visit to the Vatican earlier this year.
 I had been quite eager to photograph the large pinecone statue and the world within a world sculpture in the Pinecone Courtyard.